SharePoint/sp-dev-provisioning-templates/tenant/SP-Starter-Kit/README.md

 SharePoint Starter Kit is provided as an open-source solution for anyoen to benefit from overall design or from code perspetive.
 You can find all used assets from the [sp-starter-kit GitHub repository](https://github.com/SharePoint/sp-starter-kit).

-**Note.** please check the pre-requirements section later in this page, before trying to apply this to your demo tenant.
+**Note.** please check the Prerequisites section later in this page, before trying to apply this to your demo tenant.
 Notice also that this template does perform tenant wide configurations, so it's not recommended to be used in production tenants, unless you know what you are doing.

 ## Objectives of this solution